Understanding Postpartum Anxiety: Recognizing Symptoms and Seeking Support

 taking care of yourself is essential for your overall well-being and ability to care

-5. Consider therapy: Various modalities of therapy including psychodynamic
+for your baby. - Consider therapy: Various modalities of therapy including psychodynamic

 therapy, Cognitive Behavioral Therapy, EMDR, and Internal Family Systems